fashan7/products-likes/README.md

 This is a simple application to display products and users can like the product.
-This application used micro service architecture.
+This application used microservice architecture.
 Build using Python, Django, Flask, React, RabbitMQ.